Special Tiara lands Queen Mother as Douvan’s run ends

 “I’ve always loved two-mile chasers, the Champion Chase is the one you want to win.
 To win it is fantastic.”

-“He seemed in great form coming into it, but it was hard to believe with Douvan and everything else – Douvan had looked so good.
+“He seemed in great form coming into it, but it was hard to believe we could win with Douvan and everything else – Douvan had looked so good.

 Supasundae took charge of the Coral Cup for trainer Jessica Harrington and jockey Robbie Power to open the Irish account on Ladies’ Day at Cheltenham.